Mampenda/Programming-Languages/Java/GENERICS.md

     boolean add(E element);
 }
 List<Number> numbers = new ArrayList<>();
-numbers.add(2);    // OK: Integer is a subtype of Number numbers.add(3.14); // OK: Double is a subtype of Number
+numbers.add(2);    // ✅OK: Integer is a subtype of Number numbers.add(3.14); // ✅OK: Double is a subtype of Number
 ```

 #### Generics Complications